datajoint/element-animal/docs/src/concepts.md

 ## Usage of animal subjects in neuroscience

- Most analysis pipelines in neuroscience begin with some information about the experiment animal subjects.
-This includes general information such as source, date of birth, sex, owner, and death information.
-In addition, many labs perform their own genotyping of the animal subjects while others rely on the animal care facility to perform it centrally.
-Most labs want to track the zygosity information of the animals.
-Those labs that perform their own genotyping need to keep track of additional information such as the breeding pairs, litters, weaning, caging, and genotyping tests.
+Many data pipelines in neuroscience retain information about the experimental subjects (e.g., date of birth, sex).
+For animal models, this can also include owner, cage and sacrificing information.
+Many researchers also retain genotyping information (e.g., line, zygosity).
+Labs that perform their own genotyping need to keep track of even more information, such as breeding pairs, litters, and genotyping tests.
+Element Animal can help researchers organize all this information in connection with a broader experimental pipeline.

 ## Key Partnerships